|Size||500mm wide x 430mm deep x 1000mm high|

 Add the print cooling fan and associated printed parts and connect the fan to the Print Fan connector.

 Now attach the effector to the rest of the printer using the magnetic arms.
+Make sure that you have alternating north and south poles around the effector.

 Cut 600mm of 4mm o.d. x 2mm i.d.
 PTFE tubing, making sure you have a straight cut at each end.
 Push the ends into the collets in the filament exit of the Titan and in the top of the hot end.